-Six interviewers were involved in the pilot study and were trained remotely over a two-week period consisting of mentored self-directed learning, webinars and assessments.
-Four of the interviewers also worked on the pre-pilot trial.
+Five interviewers were involved in the pilot study and were trained remotely over a two-week period consisting of mentored self-directed learning, webinars and assessments.
+All of the interviewers involved had extensive experience working on the year one survey.